cmj-dev/ssuMlAssignment1/README.md

 ## 3. Evaluating

-To evaluate the model, I follow the method in [Guide for Diagnostic Questions *1](https://www.notion.so/Machine-Learning-Term-Project-7e4a8b10d4234955b58ddd77c265c31e) , when the left and right question is provided, I calculate each question’s score and compare them.
+To evaluate the model, I follow the method in <u>Guide for Diagnostic Questions *1</u> , when the left and right question is provided, I calculate each question’s score and compare them.
 And for each experts T1, T2, T3, T4, T5, get the accuracy and use best accuracy between that five.

 # Results